-Tighter borrowing constraint for working capital loans of debt-ridden firms makes their production activity inefficient.
-If a substantial number of firms become debt-ridden, both the aggregate borrowing capacity and the aggregate productivity decline.
-This implies that emergence of debt-ridden borrowers may be a cause of the "financial shocks" in the recent macroeconomic literature.
-After the great recession in 2007-2009, many authors argue that a shock in the financial sector can cause a severe recession (e.g., a risk shock in Christiano, Motto, and Rostagno 2009, and a financial shock in Jermann and Quadrini 2012).
-In our model, emergence of a substantial number of debt-ridden firms manifests itself as tightening of aggregate borrowing constraint, which can be interpreted as a financial shock.
+Tighter borrowing constraints for working capital loans of debt-ridden firms makes their production activity inefficient.
+If a substantial number of firms become debt-ridden, both the aggregate borrowing capacity and productivity decline.
+This implies that the emergence of debt-ridden borrowers may be a cause of the "financial shocks" discussed in the recent macroeconomic literature.
+After the Great Recession in 2007-2009, many authors argue that a shock in the financial sector can cause a severe recession (e.g., a risk shock in Christiano, Motto, and Rostagno 2011, and a financial shock in Jermann and Quadrini 2012).
+In our model, the emergence of a substantial number of debt-ridden firms manifests itself as a tightening of the aggregate borrowing constraint, which can be interpreted as a financial shock.

-We also show that emergence of debt-ridden firms has a persistent negative effect on productivity.
-The higher inefficiency due to tighter borrowing constraints lowers the value of new entry to the market for a potential entrant, and discourages the R&D activity.
+We also show that the emergence of debt-ridden firms has a persistent negative effect on productivity.
+Higher inefficiency due to tighter borrowing constraints lowers the value of new entry to the market for a potential entrant, and discourages R&D activity.
 The decrease in R&D activity leads the economy into a steady state with low productivity.
-We consider a modified version of the model where the economy grows endogenously, and show in a numerical example that the growth rate of aggregate productivity may become zero permanently if the number of debt-ridden firms exceeds a certain threshold.
-This result seems consistent with the facts that we observe in persistent recessions after financial crises (see Section 2).
+We then consider a modified version of the model where the economy grows endogenously, and show in a numerical example that the growth rate of aggregate productivity may become zero permanently, if the number of debt-ridden firms exceeds a certain threshold.
+This result seems consistent with the facts observed in persistent recessions after financial crises (see Section 2).

-Related literature: Our theory is related to the literature on debt overhang.
-Myers (1977) pointed out the suboptimality of debt in the corporate finance literature and Lamont (1995) applied the notion of debt overhang in macroeconomics.
-Debt overhang problem is typically that a firm cannot borrow new money for a productive projects when it has a too large amount of existing debt.
-The debt overhang arises if the existing debt holder is different from the potential lender who would lend new money.
-In this paper we take a small step forward by proposing a new theory that an inefficiency can arise even if the lender of new money is the existing debt holder.
+Related literature Our theory is related to the literature on debt overhang.
+Myers (1977) pointed out the suboptimality of debt in the corporate finance literature and Lamont (1995) applied the notion of debt overhang in macroeconomics.1 The debt overhang problem typically occurs when a firm cannot borrow new money for productive projects because its existing debt is too large.
+Debt overhang arises if the existing debt holder is different from the potential lender who would lend new money.
+In this paper, we take a small step forward by proposing a new theory that inefficiency can arise even if the lender of new money is the existing debt holder.
 This paper is also close to Caballero, Hoshi, and Kashyap (2008).
-They analyze the "zombie lending" which is defined as a de facto subsidy to unproductive firms from the banks.
-They argue that congesting zombie firms hinder entry of highly productive firms and lower the aggregate productivity.
+They analyze "zombie lending," defined as a de facto subsidy to unproductive firms from banks.
+They argue that congesting zombie firms hinder the entry of highly productive firms and lower aggregate productivity.
 In this paper, we make a complementary point to their argument: even an intrinsically productive firm can become unproductive when it becomes debt-ridden.
-This is because a debt-ridden firm is subject to tighter borrowing constraint for working capital loans.
+This is because a debt-ridden firm is subject to tighter borrowing constraints for working capital loans.

-1See also Krugman (1988) on debt overhang in the international finance.
+1See also Krugman (1988) on debt overhang in international finance.
 See Moyen (2007) and Chen and Manso (2010), for example.

 This paper is organized as follows.
-In the next section we review the facts on persistent recessions after financial crises.
+In the next section, we review the facts on persistent recessions after financial crises.
 Section 3 proposes and analyzes the model.
 We modify the model to an endogenous growth model in Section 3.4.
-Section 4 concludes.
+Section 4 presents our concluding remarks.